Saul-Mirone/Saul-Mirone/README.md

 # :wave: Hi, Here is Mirone!

-> Taking vacation this week to deal with some family issues.
-I'll be back next monday.

 Do you know me?
 I'm a software engineer.
 I'm working on [milkdown](https://github.com/Saul-Mirone/milkdown) and [vite-plugin-book](https://github.com/Saul-Mirone/vite-plugin-book) now!